itiligent/Guacamole-Installer/ACTIVE-DIRECTORY-HOW-TO.md

-# Integrating Guacamole with Active Directory
+# Integrating Guacamole With Active Directory

 ## :arrows_clockwise: **Step 1: Ensure two-way LDAP traffic is available to the Guacamole application server**